-The College of Engineering offers the following Undergraduate degrees:
+The Opus College of Engineering offers the following Undergraduate degrees:

-Bachelor of Science in Biomedical Engineering, Bachelor of Science in Civil Engineering, Bachelor of Science in Construction Engineering & Management, Bachelor of Science in Computer Engineering, Bachelor of Science in Electrical Engineering, and Bachelor of Science in Mechanical Engineering.
+Bachelor of Science in Biomedical Engineering, Bachelor of Science in Civil Engineering, Bachelor of Science in Construction Engineering, Bachelor of Science in Computer Engineering, Bachelor of Science in Electrical Engineering, and Bachelor of Science in Mechanical Engineering.
 This is the degree designation that will appear on the diploma.

 Students may also elect to pursue a minor program in any of the above areas other than their major.
 The college will identify minors (i.e. Mathematics, Business Administration) which have been completed, if the candidate for a degree requests, by filing the Minor Declaration form, that the minor(s) be identified on the student's official transcript.
 This minor designation refers only to those that are identified by the various departments and colleges as published in this bulletin.

-All Engineering students must successfully complete the curriculum prescribed in the Undergraduate Bulletin by the college at the time they are admitted or readmitted as degree candidates.
-This includes the requirements of the minimum number of degree hours earned, all required courses and an approved elective program, a C (2.000) average in all Marquette credits applied toward the degree, and a C (2.000) average in all College of Engineering courses.
+All engineering students must successfully complete the curriculum prescribed in the Undergraduate Bulletin by the college at the time they are admitted or readmitted as degree candidates.
+This includes the requirements of the minimum number of degree hours earned, all required courses and an approved elective program, a C (2.000) average in all Marquette credits applied toward the degree, and a C (2.000) average in all Opus College of Engineering courses.
 A minimum of 60 credits must be taken at Marquette University.
-The final 30 credits must be taken at Marquette University unless given prior approval from the Office of the Provost.
-The final 32 hours of course work taken at Marquette must include at least 15 hours in the major or the required department courses shown in the senior year of the catalog showcase curriculum, whichever is greater.
+The final 30 credits must be taken at Marquette University or in an approved study abroad program unless given prior approval from the Office of the Provost.
+The 32 credit hours of upper division course work must be taken at Marquette University.
+At least 15 credit hours of course work in the major must be completed at Marquette University.

 The following conditions apply under special circumstances:

 - Students who are readmitted to their program after an absence of two or more consecutive semesters are obliged to follow the curriculum in effect at the time of readmission or more directly they must complete the courses prescribed by their department at the time of readmission.
-Normally, this will be defined in concert with the Assistant Dean for Academic Affairs in consultation with department dhair or his/her designate.
+Normally, this will be defined in concert with the Director of Student Studies and Records in consultation with department chair or his/her designate.
 Previous credits earned will be allocated in the current degree requirement as fully as possible.

 - A student may elect to repeat courses at Marquette using the Course Repeat policy.
 The repeated course grade will be used in the computation of the GPA.
 The first grade will be removed from the GPA.
 The original grade will remain on the students record.
 Students must complete and submit a Request to Repeat an Undergraduate Course form.
-Note: For College of Engineering students admitted in Fall 2005 or later, the Course Repeat cannot be used more than five times throughout their career.
+Note: For Opus College of Engineering students, the Course Repeat cannot be used more than five times throughout their career.

-- CR/NC grades do not affect the students GPAs, only degree hours earned.
-The same rule generally applies to credit added through Advanced Placement programs and CLEP exams, unless a grade is authorized and accepted by the student.
+- Credit/No Credit (CR/NC) grades do not affect the students GPAs, only degree hours earned.
+The same rule generally applies to credit added through Advanced Placement programs and CLEP exams.

-- Any variation from standard degree requirements must be accompanied by approved Curriculum Substitution and/or Allowance Request forms, which are available in the college office.
+- Any variation from standard degree requirements must be accompanied by approved Curriculum Substitution and/or Allowance Request forms, which are available on the Engineering Academic Advising Center website.

 University Core of Common Studies (UCCS) Electives